Forcepoint/fp-pta-ansible-mount/README.md

   The credential file will be owned by root, so placing it under the /root directory is a good idea.
 * mount_fstype: The mount type (i.e. cifs).
 * mount_options: Options for the mount command.

+### OPTIONAL

 * mount_yum_packages: Additional yum packages to install for your mounting needs (i.e. cifs-utils).

-### OPTIONAL

-None

 ## Dependencies